ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 TCP-terminating proxy might be causing TCP handshakes to succeed quickly, even though end-to-end connectivity with the TLS-terminating server will fail.
-QUIC connections inherently include a secure handshake in their main handshakes, and thus only need to wait for a single handshake to complete.
+QUIC connections inherently include a secure handshake in their main handshakes, and thus usually only need to wait for a single handshake to complete.

+Beyond TCP, TLS, and/or QUIC handshakes, clients may also wait for other requirements to be met before determining that the connection establishment was successful.

+In cases where the connection establishment determination goes beyond the initial transport handshake, the timer that is set to the "Connection Attempt Delay" to determine when to start the next attempt ought to be adjusted after the initial transport handshake is completed.
+When the connection establishment makes progress, but has not completed, the timer SHOULD be extended to a new value that represents an estimated time for the full connection establishment to complete.

+For example, consider a case where connection establishment involves both a TCP handshake and a TLS handshake.
+If the timer is initially set to be roughly at the time when a TCP SYN packet would be retransmitted, and the TCP handshake completes before the timer fires, the timer should be adjusted to allow for the time the TLS handshake could complete in.

 While transport layer handshakes generally do not have restrictions on attempts to establish a connection, some cryptographic handshakes may